s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 ![Fig2: Loss and accuracy of training and validation](Figures/Training_vs_validation.png)

 Result shows that the training accuracy can achieve over 85%, and the validation accuracy can achieve over 80%.
-The training loss first decreasely rapidly, and then the ​​rate of decrease gradually slows.
+The training loss first decrease rapidly, and then the ​​rate of decrease gradually slows.
 The validation loss follows a similar trend.
 The gap between training loss and validation loss is small and remains stable in the majority training process.
 This shows that the model has a good generalization capability and robustness.
 However, the gap increases in the final stage of training.
 This is probably because the model experienced slight overfitting in the later stage of training.
 The reason is that the learning rate may be too low in the later stage, and the number of epochs is too high, leading to overfitting.
 A possible solution is to reduce number of epochs.
 In my code, I added early stopping for improvement.
 The early stopping is disabled to show the whole training process, the model stops at epoch 104 in another trial.
 Despite this, the model can effectively learn from the training data and maintains its performance in validation data.

 ### **Testing Result**
 The test data are from testing set.
 The accuracy of the model is **75.83%**.
 The result indicates that the model has a reasonable performance when meeting unseen data, demonstrating good generalization ability.

-The visualization of the performance are shown below.
+The visualization of the performance is shown below.
 #### **Actual label vs. Predicted label**
 The output plot do_prediction() function is shown below.
 The function randomly samples nine images from the test set and do prediction to the images.
 The output compares the predicted labels and the true labels of each sampled image.